River Lune

 The River Lune (archaically sometimes Loyne) is a river 53 mi in length in Cumbria and Lancashire, England.

 Etymology

 Several elucidations for the origin of the name Lune exist.
-Firstly, it may be that the name is Brittonic in genesis and derived from *lǭn meaning "full, abundant", or "healthy, pure" (c.f.
-Old Irish slán, Welsh llawn).
+Firstly, it may be that the name is Brittonic in genesis and derived from *lǭn meaning "full, abundant", or "healthy, pure" (cf. Old Irish slán, Welsh llawn).
 Secondly, Lune may represent Old English Ēa Lōn (ēa = "river") as a phonetic adaptation of a Romano-British name referring to a Romano-British god Ialonus who was worshipped in the area.

 Springs

 The river begins as a stream at Newbiggin, in the parish of Ravenstonedale, Cumbria, at St. Helen's Well (elevation of 238 m above sea level) and some neighbouring springs.
 On the first two miles of its course, it is joined by four streams, two of them as short as itself, but two much longer.
 These are the Bessy Beck (short), the Dry Beck of 4.9 kilometres' (three miles) length at 0.32 mi from St. Helen's Well, the Sandwath Beck (short) at 0.37 mi, and the Weasdale Beck (5.58 km = 3½ mls) at 1.6 miles from the well.
 Weasdale Beck is the uppermost headwater of River Lune recorded in Environment Agency's Catchment Data Explorer.